Skip to Main Content /academics/nutrition/programs/dietetic-experiential-learning-track false

 2023 Highlights

-Meet Intern Alison Bashore!
+Meet Dietetic Student Alison Bashore!

 Alison chose Marywood University because she found it to be a very welcoming, friendly, and personable environment during her undergraduate years.
 All of her professors have been a tremendous help and an incredible support system throughout her college career.
 The emphasis on health promotion and overall wellness was incredibly important to her as well as being able to complete her master’s degree in five years.